DaveBenham/VenomPremium/README.md

 The top left small **SATURATE** knob controls the base amount of saturation to apply to the sine wave.
 Fully counter-clockwise applies no saturation, and fully clockwise applies the maximum amount of saturation allowed.
 The default at noon is 50% of the maximum.

-The associated CV input is attenuated by the small attenuverter in the upper right, with 1V representing 10% saturation.
+The degree of saturation can be modulated by the associated CV input with its small attenuverter knob.
+One volt of CV at 100% represents 10% saturation.

 The net sum of base saturation plus attenuated CV is clamped to a value between 0% and 100%.